statbiophys/pygor3/README.md

 #### Model evaluation
 Once we have an inferred model we can evaluate the probability of a particular sequence to be generated (pgen) and get the most probable scenarios for the recombination of input sequences or generate synthetic sequences.
-Please notice that in "new_IgL_naive_mdl.db" contains only the model and genomes information, which is necessary for the alignment and evaluation for IGoR.
+We can evaluate sequences using the following files: model_parms.txt, model_marginals.txt, genomicXs.fasta, and X_gene_CDR3_anchors.csv or we can just use a database file with all this information like above.
+For instance the "new_IgL_naive_mdl.db" file, in the example above, contains only the model and genomes information, which is necessary for the alignment and evaluation for IGoR.

 ```console